Midwives of Color Scholarships

 Scholarships are available for women from the African-American or Native Indian/Eskimo community planning to serve that community in the USA.

-College of Midwifery: One full scholarship ( including room and board on campus) is available per start-date.
+College of Midwifery: Two full scholarships ( including room and board on campus) are available per start-date, and are awarded on a merit basis with the same criteria as used for general admission.
 This scholarship is granted on a semester by semester basis; the award of this scholarship will be re-evaluated at the end of each semester according to Satisfactory Academic Progress and abiding by our Student Code of Conduct.
 It is our hope and expectation that each student who begins under the Grand Challenge Scholarship will complete all six semesters and graduate.
-Scholarships do not cover the cost of books, travel, pre-requisite courses or outside tests, or preceptor fees in the event a preceptor charges fees.
-Now accepting scholarship applications for Fall of 2017.
+Scholarships do not cover the annual fee, nor the cost of books, travel, pre-requisite courses or outside tests, or preceptor fees in the event a preceptor charges fees.
 More information available here

-NARM Study Retreat: One full scholarship ( including room and board on campus) and unlimited tuition scholarships only (not including room and board) are available for each NARM Study Retreat.
-The full scholarship covers the cost of tuition, lodging and food.
+NARM Study Retreat: One full scholarship ( including room and board on campus) and unlimited tuition scholarships only (not including room and board) are available for each NARM Study Retreat (students must have approval from NARM to sit the exam at the time they apply.)
+The full Tuition Plus Room and Board scholarship covers the cost of tuition, lodging and food, and is granted on a first-come, first-serve.
 The Tuition Only Scholarship covers the retreat but does not cover the cost of lodging or food (available onsite at $50 per day).
 All scholarships cover the cost of shuttle transportation to and from the Boise airport.
-Now accepting scholarship applications for May 2017 NARM Study Retreats.
 More information available here.

-Seminars or Workshops: One tuition scholarship is available for each seminar or workshop taught by Mercy In Action.
-The scholarship covers the full tuition fee, but does not cover travel, food, or lodging.
+Seminars or Workshops: One tuition scholarship is available for each and every seminar or workshop taught by Mercy In Action.
+The scholarship covers the full tuition fee and any CEUs, but does not cover travel, food, or lodging.
 Check website for updated seminar dates.

 NOTE: There are no scholarships available for online courses.